 The Dublin Flea Market opened its doors for the first time in November 2008 and since then it has grown into one of Dublin’s most loved markets.
-It takes place once a month in The Co-op on Newmarket square, Dublin 8 and being indoors means it is safe from the unpredictable Irish weather.
+It takes place once a month at the Digital Hub, a cluster of technology, digital media and internet companies in The Liberties area of Dublin, Ireland.
+And being indoors means it is safe from the unpredictable Irish weather.

-The market features over 60 stalls, which sell everything from vintage clothes to retro furniture, second hand bikes and all kinds of random odds and ends – pretty much everything one would expect to find at a flea market!
+The market features around 45 stalls, which sell everything from vintage clothes to retro furniture, second hand bikes and all kinds of random odds and ends – pretty much everything one would expect to find at a flea market!

 Since it’s taking place just once a month, there’s always a great buzz at the Dublin Flea Market.
 As well as a great day out for bargain hunters, the market gives people a chance to take a stall, hone in on their haggling skills and play shop for the day.
 The Dublin Flea Market community is permanently growing month and month, and we truly hope they’ll be around for many years to come!